Seagate/cortx-k8s/README.md

 #### [yq](https://mikefarah.gitbook.io/yq/)

 yq is a command-line YAML processor and must be [installed](https://github.com/mikefarah/yq/#install) for use by the deployment scripts.
+Version 4.25.1 or later is required.

 ### Node configuration